kylemcdonald/ofxBvh/readme.md

 `ofxBvh::unload()` is not needed anymore and has been removed.

-Some variables that are safe to read/write from have been made public, and methods for accessing them have been removed:
+Some variables that are safe to read/write from have been made public, and methods for accessing them have been removed. ofxBvh now returns raw glm objects instead of `ofVec3f` or `ofQuaternion`, but openFrameworks will make the conversion automatically.

 ```c++
 ofxBvh::getNumJoints(); // ofxBvh::getJoints().size()